artefactual/archivematica-devtools/README.md

 * Brown: Magic Links
   * Source: `MicroServiceChainLinks.pk` where taskType is 'goto magic link' (`6fe259c2-459d-4d4b-81a4-1b9daf7ee2e9`)
   * Destination: `Transfer.magicLink`.
 This is set by the most recent 'assign magic link' (`3590f73d-5eb0-44a0-91a6-5b2db6655889`)

+### reindex-index-data

+reindex-index-data will delete and re-index an ElasticSearch index, creating it with an updated mapping based on the currently installed Archivematica instance.
+This is useful if the mapping has changed in an incompatible way but the existing data should be preserved.
+Depending on the size of the index, a large amount of memory may be consumed.

+There is one parameter which specifies which index to recreate: `transfers` or `aips`.